Meet Bart Durham

 After my bypass I went into kidney failure two days later.
 The doctors told Colin and Blair I may not live.

 Every day is a gift.
-Facing your mortality each time I go in the hospital makes you realize what’s important in life.
+Facing your mortality each time you go in the hospital makes you realize what’s important in life.
 It’s not money or fame or any accomplishments.
 I know what is important to me now is my relationship with God and the love of my family and hopes for their future.

 I am concerned about our societal values and what this means to coming generations.
 I hope my grandchildren, Ethan and Addy, will grow up in a better world, and I can live long enough for us to know and love each other and I can help guide them in the right direction.